-Cros s-Category Spillovers Within-Category

-Spillovers
+Cross-Cate egory Spillov ers Within-Category Spillovers

 (1) (2) (3) (4)

 Dependent Variable Quantity Quantity Quantity Quantity

-Unit of Observations Category Category Category Product
+Unit of Observation Category Category Category Product

-Definition of ≤ 15 Feet ≤ 10 Feet ≤ 10 Feet n/a
+Definition of Nearby Products ≤15 Feet ≤10 Feet ≤10 Feet n/a

-Nearby Products All Loc.
 All Loc.
+All Loc.
 Primary Loc.

 Mean 1407 676 203 1.99

 S.D.
 1125 592 137 6.11

 Features -2.800 -1.200 -0.467

+(1.732) (1.191) (0.596)

-Feature Dummy (1.102) (1.101) (0.000) 0.738
+Feature Dummy 0.738

-(0.257)
+• (0.257)

 Fraction of Other Products -0.380

 (of the Same Brand) Featured (0.295)

 Fraction of Other Products 0.347

 (from Different Brands) Featured (0.378)

 Category FEs Yes Yes Yes No

 Product FEs No No No Yes

-Dav FEs Yes Yes Yes Yes
+Day FEs Yes Yes Yes Yes

 Marketing Controls Yes Yes Yes Yes

 Observations 546 546 546 31,200

 Products n/a n/a n/a 1,200

 Categories 21 21 21 21

 Days 26 26 26 26

-Table 5: Spillover Effects across and within Categories.
 The unit of observation is a category/day combination in columns (1) to (3) and a product/day combination in column (4).
 Marketing controls are the number of promoted items in the category, the average category-level price, and a proxy for the number of displayed items in columns (1) to (3).
 In column (4), marketing controls also include "fraction of other" versions of each marketing variable.
-Standard errors are clustered at the category level in columns (1) to (3) and the product level in column (4).
+Standard errors are clustered at the category level in columns (1) to (3) and the product level in column (4)

-store; that is, we do not consider adjacent aisles within 15 feet as nearby locations, because they are separated by a wall.
+, , Denotes significance at the 1,5,10 percent level.
+Standard errors are reported in parentheses nearby locations, because they are separated by a wall.
 Having defined nearby locations, we find all products that are stocked at these locations, and compute the total daily sales volume across all products.
 We hence end up with a count of sales of nearby products at the daily level for all 21 categories.

 The results using this baseline definition are reported in column (1) of Table 5.
-We find a negative but insignificant effect, which is consistent with our prior that cross-category spillover effects are unlikely to occur.
-Evaluated at the point estimate, the estimated effect corresponds to a 1.6% decrease in sales per featured product, and the 95% confidence interval ranges from a

-3.5% decrease to a 0.3% increase.
+We find a negative but insignificant effect, which is consistent with our prior that crosscategory spillover effects are unlikely to occur.
+Evaluated at the point estimate, the estimated effect corresponds to a 1.6% decrease in sales per featured product, and the 95% confidence interval ranges from a 3.5% decrease to a 0.3% increase.
 We note that relative to the traffic regressions, our estimates are noisier.
 Nevertheless, the range of effect magnitudes within the confidence interval are economically relatively small and we can rule out large positive effects.

 We also probe the robustness of our results to alternative definitions of nearby categories.
 We first narrow the radius to 10 feet, and then also employ a definition that is based only on the primary locations of each category rather than all product locations (using a 10-foot radius).
 Results from both specifications are reported in columns (2) and (3) of Table 5 and show negative and insignificant effects.
 In further robustness checks, we use every combination of a 5-, 10-, 15-, and 20-foot radius and primary versus all locations to define the vicinity of categories.
 We find no significant effect in any of those eight regressions.
-Finally, we also run a set of regressions (not reported in the table) where we distinguish nearby products by their relationship with the focal category.
-Specifically, we divide nearby products into substitutes, complements, and unrelated products, and run regressions separately for each type.
-Consistently across all three product types, we find small and insignificant effects.19
+Finally, we also run a set of regressions (not reported) where we distinguish nearby products by their relationship with the focal category.
+We divide nearby products into substitutes, complements, and unrelated products, and run regressions separately for each type.
+Consistently across all three product types, we find small and insignificant effects.
+19